community-exchange-network/ces2/ROADMAP.md

   * JWT access tokens.
   * JWKS endpoint.
 * Forgot password and change email features.
-* Create a data abstraction layer for user credentials.
+* Have a test CES DB with synthetic or anonymized data.
-* Implement the data layer with Prisma ORM and PostgreSQL.
+* Create a database abstraction layer.
-* Use a toy CES DB with test/anonymized data.
+* Implement the data layer with Prisma ORM and a PostgreSQL container.
-* Implement the data layer for the CES DB (different password verification).
+* Develop a second data layer version using the test CES DB.
 * Write tests for both data layers.
 * Set up a CI/CD pipeline for testing and deploying a staging version.
 * Provide OpenAPI documentation.